Literature of memory and its types

 Vera Florenskaya is a priest’s granddaughter.
 She was born in the early 20th century in 1900 and saw almost all events of the century.
 My Life is a memoir that talks about the revolution and the First World War, arrests, the camp and repression, pre-war years and the Second World War, rehabilitation and years of stagnation.
 Historical events are closely interlinked with personal ones: the childhood, studies, a marriage with Leonid Ginsburg, his further arrest and quests in camps.
 It is a unique document about a big historical era through the prism of the priest’s granddaughter’s life.

-Yekaterina Petrova.
-Illustrations: Nikita Konovaltsev and Yevgeny Fyodorov
+Ekaterina Petrova.
+Illustrations: Nikita Konovaltsev and Evgeny Fyodorov

 Reference